-List of recognized games/ sports and cultural and co-curricular activities
+6.3.7 List of recognized games/ sports and cultural and co-curricular activities

-I. Names of games /Sports
+Names of Games/Sports

-Archery, Athletics (Track and Field Events), Badminton, Basketball, Boxing, Carrom, Chess, Cricket, Cycling, Equestrian sports, Football, Golf, Gymnastics including body building), Handball, Hockey, Judo, Kabaddi, Karate-Do, Kayaking and Canoeing, Kho-kho, Korfball, Polo, Power Lifting, Rifle Shooting, Roller Skating, Rowing, Softball, Squash, Swimming, Table Tennis, Taekwondo, Tenni-Kot, Tennis, Volleyball, Weightlifting, Wrestling, Winter Games, Wushu, Yatching Rope skipping, Aerobics and Yoga.
+Aquatics, Aerobics, American Football, Archery, Athletics (Track and Field Events), Badminton, Ball Badminton, Basketball, Baseball, Boxing, Bridge, Canoeing and Kayaking, Carrom, Chess, Circle Style Kabaddi, Cricket, Cycling Road, Cycling Track, Drop Roball, Equestrian sports & M Sports, Fencing, Floor Ball, Football, Gatka, Golf, Grappling Sports, Gymnastics and Malkhamb, Handball, Hockey, Indoor Hockey's, Judo, Kabaddi, Karate, Kick Boxing, Mini Golf, Kho-Kho, Korfball, Netball, Pencak Silat, Polo, Power Lifting, wan ki Do, Rifle Shooting, Rollar Hockey, Roller Skating, Rollar Sports, Roll Ball, Rope Skipping, Skiing, Rowing, Rugby, Six-A-Side Cricket, Sepak Takraw, Shooting, Soft Baseball, Soft Tennis, Softball, Squash Rackets, Swimming, Target Ball, Table Tennis, Taekwondo, Tenni-Koit, Tennis, Tug of War, Volleyball, Weightlifting, Wrestling Free Style and Greco Roman Style Wrestling, Winter Games, Weight Lifting, Woodball, Wushu, Yatching, and Yoga.

-II.
-Nam es of Cultural and Co-curricular Activities Vocal Musi c: Indian Classical, Indian Light Vocal, Indian Patriotic Song, Indian Group Song, Folk Song, Instrumenta Instrumental Music: Harmonium light, Flute playing, Tabla playing, Sitar playing, Traditional musical instruments playing Dance: nce: Solo Folk Dance, Group Folk Dance, Kathak, Literary: Literary: Quiz, Elocution, Debate, Extempore Theatre: One Act Play, Skit, Mime, Mono Acting, Play Fine Arts: Fine Arts: On the spot Painting, Collage, Poster Making, Clay Modelling, Cartooning, Rangoli
+Names of cultural and co-curricular activities Vocal Music Indian Classical, Indian Light Vocal, Indian Patriotic Song, Indian Group Song, Folk Song Instrumental Music Harmonium light, Flute playing, Tabla playing, Sitar playing, Traditional musical instruments playing Dance Solo Folk Dance, Group Folk Dance, Kathak Literary Quiz, Elocution, Debate, Extempore Theatre One Act Play, Skit, Mime, Mono Acting, Play Fine Arts On the spot Painting, Collage, Poster Making, Clay Modeling, Cartooning, Rangoli

-5.4 Merit List of candidates
+6.4 Merit List of candidates

-5.4.1 Normal Seats

-The merit list of candidates shall be drawn on the basis of marks obtained in UGET-2024.
-No candidate having secured less than 45 marks (except PwD candidates) in the entrance test (UGET-2024) shall be included in the merit list for Counselling Process.
+Undergraduate Programme Master's programme Normal Seats Normal seats/ Self-financing seats The merit list of candidates shall be drawn on the basis of marks obtained in UGET-2025.
+No candidate having secured less than 45 marks (except Orphan children/PwD candidates) in the entrance test (UGET-2025) shall be included in the merit list for Counselling Process.
+The merit list of candidates shall be drawn on the basis of marks obtained in PGET-2025.
+No candidate having secured less than 45 marks in the entrance test (PGET-2025) shall be included in the merit list for Counselling Process.
+Self-financing Seats The merit list of candidates shall be drawn on the basis of marks obtained in the qualifying examination i.e. 10+2, in.
+English, along with any three subjects from the following: Physics, Chemistry, Biology/Mathematics, Agri.
+Physics, Agri.
+Chemistry, Agri.
+Biology, and Agriculture.

-5.4.2 Self-financing Seats

-The merit list of candidates shall be drawn on the basis of marks obtained in the qualifying examination i.e. 10+2 in four subjects viz., English, Physics, Chemistry and Biology/Mathematics shall be drawn.
+6.5 Counselling

-Counselling shall be conducted as per the procedure mentioned in the Chapter -VIII of this prospectus.
+Counselling shall be conducted as per the procedure mentioned in the Chapter -IX of this prospectus.
 However, it will be mandatory for all applicants to fill and submit the counselling proforma along with all relevant documents to the Counselling Committee.

-An amount of $\gtrless1000/-$ ( $\gtrless$ One Thousand only) will be charged as counselling fee from candidates who wish to participate in the counselling sessions.
+An amount of ₹1000/- (₹ One Thousand only) will be charged as counselling fee from candidates who wish to participate in the counselling sessions.
 This fee should be paid in the university account through QR code which will be provided in the notice for counselling.

-The candidates will have to provide proof of counselling fee submission at the time of the counselling.
-This fee is mandatory when the candidate appears for counselling session for the first time.
+The candidates will have to provide proof for the submission of counselling fee at the time of the counselling.
+This fee is mandatory when the candidate appears for counselling session for the first time only.

-5.6 Requirements for admission
+6.6 Requirements for admission